-The 2014 Parnell Summer School will held, as usual, in the beautiful setting of the Avondale demesne, Parnell’s ancestral home, and the speakers include leading authorities from Ireland and America.
+The 2015 Parnell Summer School will be held, as usual, in the beautiful setting of the Avondale demesne, Parnell’s ancestral home, and the speakers include leading authorities from Ireland, Britain, France and America.
 All are welcome to attend, and there is a limited number of scholarships available for students who wish to attend.

 16:30: Official opening